aidantr/FuzzyCRegression.jl/docs/src/index.md

 ## Choosing $G$
 The package provides several data-driven approaches for choosing the number of groups.
 In particular, the `aic`, `bic`, and `hqc` methods calculate information criteria that trade off the fit of the model against the number of parameters.

-For example, continuing with the iris dataset, we plot the AIC and BIC for $G=1$ to $G=15$.
-The minimum of these plots indicates the optimal group number according to these criteria.
+For example, continuing with the iris dataset, the minimum of the AIC and BIC plotted for $G=1$ to $G=15$ indicate that the optimal group number is 3 or 4 according to these criteria.

 ```julia
 using FuzzyCRegression, Gadfly